Librarika/manual/docs/libraries.md

 	For more details on self-service options, see the [Self-Service](self-service.md) page.
 For kiosk-based checkout with barcode scanners, see [SIP2 Integration](sip2.md).

+* If you click on the `Hold Queue` tab then you can configure the hold queue feature for your library.
+The hold queue allows members to place holds on items that are currently checked out and wait in a queue until the item becomes available.

+	For detailed information on all hold queue settings and how the feature works, see the [Hold Queue](hold-queue.md) page.

 * If you click on the `Request Items` tab then it will be dispalyed like below.

 	![Library preference form](img/library-preference-request-items.png)